 Knowing how to make Swedish meatballs is a skill you need.
 Not many meatball recipes beat this one!
 Although, Italian meatballs do rank very highly for me!

 In Ikea, you get a plateful of these tasty meatballs for just a few dollars.
-They come with mashed or boiled potatoes, depending on location, plus cream sauce and some lingonberry jam.
+They come with mashed potatoes or boiled potatoes, depending on location, plus cream sauce and some lingonberry jam.
+Egg noodles are a tasty option when making this recipe at home.
+For a low carb option, try pairing with mashed cauliflower.

 Ikea also serves chicken meatballs, but I prefer these copycat Ikea Swedish meatballs to the chicken ones.
 You could always swap some of the meat in these gluten free Swedish meatballs for chicken if you prefer.